-Math 745 Math 756 Analysis II Complex Variables II

-Appied Mathematics: Math 614

-Numerical Methods I Advanced Applied Mathematics III: PDEs

-Computational Mathematics:

-Math 614 Math 712

-Numerical Methods I Numerical Methods II

-Mathematical Biology:

-Analytical Computational Neuroscience

-Foundations of Mathematical Biology

-Electives are chosen in consultation with a Departmental Graduate Advisor and consist of advanced courses in mathematics and advanced courses from biology, physics, computer science, and engineering.
+Math 745 Analysis II Math 756 Complex Variables II Applied Mathematics Math 614 Numerical Methods I Math 690 Advanced Applied Mathematics III: PDEs Computational Mathematics Math 614 Numerical Methods I Math 712 Numerical Methods II Mathematical Biology Math 635 Analytical Computational Neuroscience Math 637 Foundations of Mathematical Biology ELECTIVE: 9 credits selected with approval of graduate advisor. ^{} Students specializing in applied mathematics or computational mathematics may take Math 545 Introductory Mathematical Analysis and Math 546 Advanced Calculus, instead of Math 645 and 3 credits of elective.
+Electives are chosen in consultation with a Departmental Graduate Advisor and consist of advanced courses in mathematics and advanced courses from biology, physics, computer science, and engineering, for example.
 Courses offered by appropriate departments at NJIT, UMDNJ, and Rutgers-Newark can be used as electives within the limits of the NJIT transfer policy.
-All elective courses must be approved by the graduate advisor.

-MASTER OF SCIENCE IN APPLIED STATISTICS

-The objective of the Master of Science in Applied Statistics is to prepare students for a wide range of professional activities as practicing statisticians in both academia and industry.
+All elective courses must be approved by the graduate advisor. ■ MASTER OF SCIENCE IN APPLIED STATISTICS The objective of the Master of Science in Applied Statistics is to prepare students for a wide range of professional activities as practicing statisticians in both academia and industry.
 A statistician develops and analyzes models of data-driven situations where uncertainty of the outcomes plays a major role, identifies statistical relationships among observable variables, forecasts probable future outcomes, and draws inferences about background parameters that impact the phenomenon of interest.
 Thus the program is designed to provide students with the comprehensive knowledge and technical skills that are needed for the planning, execution, and analysis of statistical studies.
 These statistical studies are increasingly used as advisory instruments for policy decisions in the corporate and other sectors of the economy.
 The Master of Science in Applied Statistics program will serve the needs of students with a baccalaureate degree who are planning to work in industry, commerce, or education, as well as practicing engineers and others already employed in industry and commerce.
 The program also strengthens the analytical and quantitative skills of graduate students who may be interested in pursuing a doctoral degree in Applied Probability and Statistics, since it equips them with basic training in the foundations of statistics in preparation for further advanced studies and research.

-Applicants must have a degree from an accredited institution with at least 12 credits in mathematics, including calculus.
+Admission Requirements: Applicants must have a degree from an accredited institution with at least 12 credits in mathematics, including calculus.
 Students who do not meet these requirements may be admitted if they satisfy the university's requirements for admission.
 An undergraduate GPA of at least 3.0 on a 4.0 scale or equivalent is normally required.
 Submission of GRE scores is encouraged but not required.
 However, GRE scores are required for those students applying for financial support.
 Applications are considered on a case-by-case basis.
 Bridge Program: Students who do not satisfy the credit requirement in mathematics will be required to take a bridge program of six credits in appropriate mathematics courses.
 Such courses do not count towards a graduate degree.

-The Master of Science in Applied Statistics requires 30 credits: 21 credits in core courses and 9 credits of elective courses.
+Degree Requirements: The Master of Science in Applied Statistics requires 30 credits: 21 credits in core courses and 9 credits of elective courses.
 Students must successfully complete at least 24 of these credits at the 600-level or higher, and no more than six credits at the 500-level will be counted towards the degree.
 A master's thesis or a master's project is optional.
 Seminar: In addition to the minimum 30 degree credits required, all students who receive departmental or research-based awards must enroll every semester in Math 791 Graduate Seminar.
+CORE: